Congratulations! You’ve gotten into law school.

 Now comes the hard part.
 Figuring out how to pay for school.

-The average cost of tuition and fees at the top law schools is $60,293.
+The average cost of law school can be quite high.
+Including tuition and fees, the top law schools run $60,293.
 That’s per year.

 For many hopeful lawyers, the best solution for paying for law school is to get a loan.

 But the average salary of a lawyer upon graduation is $68,300 for the private sector and $52,000 for the public sector.
 Between rent and the cost of living, it doesn’t leave a lot left over to pay for loans.

 Which means that unless you plan on being in debt for a while, you have wealthy parents, or you just won the lottery, you should keep reading this to learn about the best loans for law school.
 How to pay for law school?
 First and foremost try to a full scholarship and if you can’t then a low rate loan is the best option.
 Here are some loan types find out yours.

 PLUS loans for law school are provided by the US Department of Education.
 They’re given to graduate students looking to supplement their educational expenses.